If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 The most popular trains are the various steam trains that run on more scenic lines.
 These mostly run on weekends and holidays and many operate only in the summer months.
 Many of them called character trains have been given unique designs to attract visitors to scenic locations.
 This started with trains featuring characters popular with children, but more recently, prominent industrial designers have been recruited to design unique trains more appealing to adults.

-Types of train tickets in Japan
+Train tickets in Japan

 Before explaining the ticket-buying process, let us focus on the train ticket options you will have with the different companies and services: